Aliya Hamid Rao

 My research interests span the study of work and organizations, economic sociology, family, gender, and emotions.
 I use qualitative methods to understand social mechanisms which may facilitate, or impede, the production of inequalities at work and in families.

 My first book, based on my dissertation on unemployment amongst American professionals, is forthcoming in 2020 with the University of California Press.
-My research appears in journals such as the Work, Employment and Society, Journal of Marriage and Family, Industrial and Labor Relations Review and Research in the Sociology of Work.
+My research appears, or is forthcoming, in journals such as Sociological Methods and Research, Work, Employment and Society, Journal of Marriage and Family, Industrial and Labor Relations Review and Research in the Sociology of Work.

 Failures of flexibility: how perceived control motivates the individualization of work-life conflict

 Stand by your man: wives' emotion work during men's unemployment